 If you choose to stand up for yourself, please do it when you’re not emotionally charged by the situation (yes, this is possible).

 Assertively approach the bully by focusing solely on the bully’s behavior, not the bully herself.

-For example, there’s a huge difference between, “Susie, I’m sick of you acting like a bitch towards me during our team meetings” than “Susie, in the past two team meetings, I’ve felt personally attacked when you called my ideas stupid in front of the team, and I don’t feel that it’s appropriate.”
+For example, there’s a huge difference between, “Susie, I’m sick of you acting like a bitch towards me during our team meetings” than “Susie, in the past two team meetings, I’ve felt personally attacked when you called my ideas stupid in front of the team, and I don’t feel that it’s appropriate.
+Can we agree to communicate more respectfully toward each other, going forward?”

 Sure, she might deny it or get defensive, but from that moment forward, she knows that you know that you’re on to her childish bullying games.